Waterless offset printing plates from TORAY

 - The Imprima SD is a special super high resolution plate only for high end security printing applications.

-- The new TAC plate types are all based on the patented waterless technology of Toray.
+- The new IMPRIMA plate types are all based on the patented waterless technology of Toray.

 - They constitute a new concept for digital printing plate production.